Become a partner

 This first gateway identifies — and establishes the capacity and capability of — partners that we can work with (ready to do business).

-Providers and potential providers will be asked to respond to an Invitation to Partner (ITP) which will be published on the Government Electronic Tender Service.
+Providers and potential providers must respond to an Invitation to Partner (ITP) which is available on the Government Electronic Tender Service

 - confirm or demonstrate their capability and capacity to supply new housing places and/or housing related services, and

 Potential providers who want to be CHPs must first be a Community Housing Provider registered with the Community Housing Regulatory Authority (CHRA), or on the path to becoming one: